saeedhosseini21/AuthService/README.md

 [![GitHub stars](https://img.shields.io/github/stars/saeedhosseini21/AuthService)](https://github.com/saeedhosseini21/AuthService/stargazers)

 # Authentication Micro-service
-Simple authentication micro-service using Python Flask
+Simple authentication micro-service using Python Flask, Pytest and a cloud-native methodology

 ## The Aim of this project
 The aim of this project is demonstrating how a cloud-native microservice has been developed using the 12-factor methodology.